marcgibbons/jan-15-helloworld/README.md

 # Hello world

-To run this program execute:
+To run this program executed:

 `$ python hello.py`